Mumbai Central railway station

-Mumbai Central (formerly Bombay Central, station code: MMCT) is a major railway station on the Western line of the Mumbai Suburban Railway, situated in Mumbai, Maharashtra in an area known by the same name.
-It serves as a major stop for both local and intercity trains with separate platforms for either.
+Mumbai Central (formerly Bombay Central, station code: MMCT) is a major railway station on the Western line of the Mumbai Suburban Railway, situated in Mumbai, Maharashtra, in an area known by the same name.
+It serves as a major stop for both local and intercity trains, with separate platforms for either.
 It is also a terminal for several long-distance trains including the Mumbai Rajdhani Express.

-It is one of the five major terminal stations in Mumbai, the others being Mumbai CSMT, Mumbai LTT, Bandra and Dadar.
-Trains depart from the station connecting various destinations mostly across states in the northern, western and north-western parts of India.
+It is one of the five major terminal stations in Mumbai, the others being Mumbai CSMT, Mumbai LTT, Bandra, and Dadar.
+Trains depart from the station, connecting various destinations mostly across states in the northern, western and north-western parts of India.
 The station was renamed from Bombay Central to Mumbai Central in 1997, following the change of Bombay to Mumbai.
 In October 2017, Western Railway announced that the station code would change from BCT to MMCT on 1 February 2018.

 History

 The Bombay Central station was built in response to the government directive to demolish the Churchgate-Colaba rail section owing to land reclamation needs.
-The BB&CI had to agree to this back in the 1870s, when it had extended the line to Colaba, when the permission to build the terminus was provided on the condition that in the event of any further reclamation schemes, the railway company would shift its railway to any other location between Marine Lines and Colaba.
+The BB&CI had to agree to this back in the 1870s, when it had extended the line to Colaba, when the permission to build the terminus was provided on the condition that, in the event of any further reclamation schemes, the railway company would shift its railway to any other location between Marine Lines and Colaba.
 The railway was provided a notice about the directed demolition in 1920.
 The BB&CI could not do this until a new terminus was found.
-A new station was completed of the name Bombay Central on 18 December 1930, and Colaba Terminus went defunct after 31 December of the same year.
+A new station was completed with the name Bombay Central on 18 December 1930, and Colaba Terminus went defunct after 31 December of the same year.

 The foundation stone of the station was laid by the then agent (today called the General Manager) of the BB&CI Railway, Sir Ernest Jackson, on 11th March 1928, during a simple ceremony.
 It was attended by the officers of the railway, the partners of the architect firms, as well as a representative of the contractor, the Ferro Concrete Company.
-A brass cylinder was placed under the foundation stone, with names of officers associated with the work, as well as new coins of one rupee, eight, four, two, and one anna, half anna, and a quarter anna.
+A brass cylinder was placed under the foundation stone, with the names of officers associated with the work, as well as new coins of one rupee, eight, four, two, and one anna, half anna, and a quarter anna.
 The foundation work of the station began on 25th April.